undoLogic/setupCase-boilerplate/README.md

 Remove the all the files/dirs in app/tmp
 - Then add a 'empty' file in app/tmp/empty (This will ensure git saves the directory) Ignore cached files
-- change the .gitignore file so the setupCase variant matches the previous step.
-This will ensure all the setupCase are not saved into Git as they are always downloaded as required from the server (not needed to be in vcs)

 ## B. Visual Development